 Notes Receivable from Participants.
-Participants are allowed to borrow up to the lesser of 50 percent of their vested account balances or \$50,000, with a minimum loan amount of \$1,000 (excluding their ESOP Fund restricted account balance).
-Except as described below, loan amounts range from \$1,000 to \$50,000 and must be repaid within 5 years.
-The loans are collateralized by the balance in the participant's account and bear interest at the prime rate plus one percent per The Wall Street Journal/Reuters, which stood at 4.25 percent at December 31, 2014 and December 31, 2013.
+Under the terms of the Plan, participants are allowed to borrow up to the lesser of 50 percent of their vested account balances (excluding company automatic contributions) or \$50,000, with a minimum loan amount of \$1,000, and must repay their loan within five years.
+New loans are collateralized by the balance in the participant's account and bear interest at the prime rate plus one percent per The Wall Street Journal/Reuters, which stood at 4.5 percent and 4.25 percent at December 31, 2015 and 2014, respectively.
 Principal and interest are paid ratably through payroll deductions by active participants or through direct payment by inactive participants.
+The Plan's balance of Notes receivable from participants as of December 31, 2015 and 2014 includes remaining participant balances from certain other plans previously converted into the Plan.